Here is my updated bio.

 I love to eat and cook new foods, travel to new places, and especially learn new things!
 A few of the fun things I have learned in my life include dancing, sewing, knitting, tennis, rock climbing, volleyball, Algebra, Calculus, French, gardening and costume making.
 I am still learning in all these areas, and I don’t claim to be an expert at most, but I really enjoy them all.

-I grew up in Berkeley, California and lived in the San Francisco Bay area until I moved to Tucson three years ago.
-I live with my husband, who is also an educator, my two sons who are 10 and 14, and our two cats.
+I grew up in Berkeley, California and lived in the San Francisco Bay area until I moved to Tucson in 2009.
+I live with my husband who is also an educator, my two kids Rhea and Nate, and our two cats.
 My family and I love to travel.
 I have been very lucky that I have had opportunities to travel to the East Coast, Mexico, Costa Rica, Honduras, England, Spain, Italy, Greece and France.

 In Tucson before working full time at PFFS, I had been working on a organic, biodynamic farm on River Road, and I have learned a great deal about growing and eating vegetables.
-A few of my favorites are kale (pictured left), beets and eggplant.
 Besides teaching math and farming, I have also been a Volleyball coach, a French teacher, a costume maker, and of course a Mom.
 I told you I liked a lot of different things!